To amend the Internal Revenue Code of 1986 to reform the low-income housing credit, and for other purposes.

 Length: 30 pages

-This bill was introduced on March 21, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on March 21, 2017, in a previous session of Congress, but it did not receive a vote.

 Mar 21, 2017